Stephenson and Turner: Percy Meldrum

 Percy Hayman Meldrum (1887–1968), architect, born in 1887 at Casterton, Victoria and educated at Ballarat College.
 In 1907 he studied architecture and articled to Melbourne Architect A. A. Fritsch from 1907 until 1913, where he won the Royal Victorian Institute of Architects Bronze Medal.

 In 1913 Meldrum travelled to Chicago and admired the architecture of Frank Lloyd Wright.
 Then travelled to England in 1914 and worked with the War Office designing aircraft hangars.
 In 1919 Meldrum joined the AA, where he met and taught Arthur Stephenson and Donald Turner.
 In 1930 he designed the Castlemaine Art Museum building in an Art Deco style.
 A fine draftsman and watercolorist, Meldrum was the artistic director and collaborated with some of Melbourne's prominent artists, including Napier Waller, whose mosaic featured on the façade of the Newspaper House in Melbourne (1933).
+When businessman and philanthropist Russell Grimwade provided funds for Cook's Cottage to be deconstructed and shipped from Hull and re-erected in Melbourne's Fitzroy Gardens, the reconstruction project was supervised by Meldrum.

 Stephenson and Meldrum's partnership ended in 1937, with Meldrum moving on to practice with Arthur Noad, to form Meldrum and Noad.
 That year he became a foundation member of, and exhibited with, Robert Menzies' anti-modernist organisation, the Australian Academy of Art.
 His son James became a non-objective, surrealist painter and lecturer in art at RMIT.